How To Upsell - Getting Retail Employees To Do It Even If They Hate It

 By Bob Phibbs

-While that isn't an example of upselling, that is the germ of why employees don't upsell.
+That is the germ of why employees don't upsell.

 Rarely does anyone connect the dots - that retail manager to the part-time employee, or the parent to the child about why they should do it.

-Ask them during their potential employee interview if they know what upselling means.
-Ask if they have been trained on how to do it.
-Ask if they like to do it and if so, why.
+Ask if they like to use the sales technique and if so, why.
 If they don't know what it is, give them an example.

 Start with something you know they use or do.

-If they come in with a Starbucks cup, ask them what drink they have and its price.
-Challenge them a bit.
-Say it is a Zombie Frappuccino that cost $4.50.
-Ask them why they purchased that instead of just getting a Slurpee at 7-11 for half the price.
+If they come in with a Starbucks cup, ask them what drink they purchase and its price.
+Let's say it is a Zombie Frappuccino that cost $4.50.
+Ask them why they purchased that instead of just getting an iced coffee for half the price.

-Whatever you are showing them to upsell, make it clear you're just doing what they, as shoppers, do on their own.
+However you are showing them to upsell, make it clear you're just doing what they, as shoppers, do on their own.

 You could do the same if you are a salon and ask what your stylists use to shampoo their own hair.
 If they already use your brand, ask if they use a conditioner and how often.

-Then make the point their clients don't have that knowledge and not upselling them to a system of haircare means they walk around looking less than their best.
+Then make the point their clients trust them to make them look their best.
+Their loyal customers don't have that knowledge and not upselling them to a system of haircare means their current customers walk around looking less than their best.